International development: Sustainable Development Goals (2015 to 2030)

-The MDGs served a successful framework to guide international development efforts, having achieved progress on some of the 8 goals.
+The Millennium Development Goals (MDGs) served a successful framework to guide international development efforts, having achieved progress on some of the 8 goals.
 For example, by 2015 the extreme poverty rate had already been cut into half.
 Other targets achieved include access to safe drinking water, malaria, and gender equality in schooling.
 Yet, some scholars have argued that the MDGs lack the critical perspectives required to alleviate poverty and structures of inequality, reflected in the serious lags to achieving numerous other goals.

 As the MDG era came to an end, 2015 marked the year that the United Nations General Assembly adopted a new agenda for development.
 Former UN Secretary General Ban Ki Moon referred to this as a "defining moment in history" calling on states to "act in solidarity".
 Succeeding the MDG agenda, 17 Sustainable Development Goals (SDGs) were created, with 169 indicators.
-UN resolution 70/1 adopted on September 25, 2015 was titled "Transforming our world: the 2030 Agenda for Sustainable Development", solidifying 17 new goals that had been in motion since 2014.
+UN resolution 70/1 adopted on September 25, 2015, was titled "Transforming our world: the 2030 Agenda for Sustainable Development", solidifying 17 new goals that had been in motion since 2014.
 The goals came into force in January 2016, focusing on areas of climate change, economic inequality, democracy, poverty, and peacebuilding.

 Although the SDGs were built on the foundation of the MDGs, there are some key differences in both processes.
 Before adoption, unlike the MDGs, the SDGs had been in discussion for months, involving civil society actors, NGOs, as well as an opening summit involving intergovernmental negotiations.
 The new global development agenda places a greater emphasis on collective action, combining the efforts of multiple stakeholders to increase the sustainability of the goals.
 This emphasis on sustainability has also led to more cross-sector partnerships, and combined international efforts across areas of environmental, social, cultural, political, and economic development.